12 Best Florida Beaches – Choose Your Beach in Florida

-Cons – can get busy in season, parking not easy sometimes, traffic can be heavy
+Cons – can get busy in season, parking not easy sometimes, traffic can be heavy.

 Cocoa Beach – This is a very commercial beach, but how can you skip a beach that has the Florida Surfing Museum and Cape Canaveral nearby.
-Yes, you can rent a surf board and visit the largest and first Ron Jon Surf Shop in the world.
+Yes, you can rent a surfboard and visit the largest and first Ron Jon Surf Shop in the world.
 Great place to try your hand at surfing the Atlantic Ocean!

 Marco Island Beach – On the north side of the island is a wide strip of beach fronting many upscale hotels and condominiums.
-This is included in our Best Florida Beach listing for people who want luxury.
+This is included in our Best Florida Beaches listing for people who want luxury.
 This is a great stretch of beach, but it has little public access and it is relatively small (but wide).

-Marco Island is a great base to wander east for a day to visit the attractions in southeast Florida or the everglades.
+Marco Island is a great base to wander east for a day to visit the attractions in southeast Florida or the Everglades.